efrancis19/Eoin-Website/README.md

 Personal Website.

 ## Description
-This website demonstrates much of my web design skills.
-It also outlines some of my hobbies and interests and will also include a section on my skills.
+This website demonstrates some of my web design skills.
+It also outlines some of my hobbies and interests and will also include a section on my computing skills.
-Note: I plan to relocate much of the Javascript on the index page to a different page.
+Note: I plan to relocate much of the Javascript on the index page to a page which outlines my skills.

 ## Getting started